 San Remo is the gateway to Phillip Island.
-Nestled in foothills, it is a picturesque fishing village popular with summer holidaymakers.
+Nestled near rolling hills, it is a picturesque fishing village popular with summer holidaymakers.

 About a 90 minute drive from Melbourne and named after the town in Italy, the village developed around a jetty built in 1840 at what was known as Griffiths Point.
 The port shipped various produce to Melbourne, including wattle bark (used for tanning) and cattle.